 Major Counseling Solutions, under the guidance of Jo-Anne T. Liakakos, MA, LPC, NCC, believes that effective work with teens requires a special blend of clinical depth and relational warmth.
 Our attention to excellence coupled with contemporary, time-tested methods has cemented our standing as one of the leading options available to families who value meaningful, long-lasting results.

-The Key Components of the Best Teen Counseling Alpharetta:
+The Key Components of Teen Counseling:

 A Relational-First Approach: Trust is the basis of good teen work.
 We make the development of a real, confidential rapport with your teen a priority.
 Even the best of practices fall flat without a therapeutic alliance.
 We meet teens where they are, speaking their language, using relatable examples.